paritytech/substrate/zombienet/0000-basic-warp-sync/0001-README.md

 # How to prepare database
-Database was prepared using the following zombienet file (`gen-db.toml`):
+Database was prepared using the following zombienet file (`0001-generate-warp-sync-database.toml`):
 ```
 [relaychain]
 default_image = "docker.io/parity/substrate:master"